simphony/docs/docs/source/getting_started.md

    osp <-down-> wrapper: updates
 ```

-As you can see, OSP-core provides the standard data format, and the wrappers
+As you can see, OSP-core provides the standard data format and API,
-take care of mapping that format to and from the backend specific syntax.
+and the wrappers take care of mapping that format to and from the backend specific syntax and API.

 In order to simplify and generalise the usage as much as possible, the backend
 specific and syntactic knowledge should be abstracted to ontology concepts